Appearance

 # Convert old .env files to structured YAML

-konfigo -s legacy/.env -oy -of modern/config.yaml
+konfigo -s legacy/.env -oy -of modern/config.yaml2.
+Multi-Tool Deployment

 bash